Giant Cinnamon Roll Recipe

 Step 5

 Add fillings to the dough.
-Pat the dough into a rectangle.
+Pat the dough into a large rectangle (should measure at about 20×14 inches.
 Spread the softened butter on the dough.
-Sprinkle with brown sugar and cinnamon, leaving a little room at the edges.
+Then sprinkle evenly with brown sugar and cinnamon.

 Step 6